baijuka/matzone_v1/TEST.md

 Testing:
 1. Log in as admin.
-2. Go to the shop page and select any product.
+2. Go to the products page and select any product.
 3. Click the 'Delete Product' button.
 4. Confirm  you are redirected to a page that asks you 'Are you sure you want to delete?'.
 5. Click 'no'.